pthalin/bittboy-fmsx/README.md

 ## COMPILATION

-It has been developped under Linux FC9 using gcc with DINGUX SDK.
+It has been developped under Linux using gcc with DINGUX SDK.
-All tests have been done using a Dingoo with Dingux installed To rebuild the homebrew run the Makefile in the src archive.
+All tests have been done using a Bittboy.
+To rebuild the homebrew run the Makefile in the src archive.

-Enjoy,

-Zx